 Free Bridge Promenade

 This project provides a new half-mile riverside linear park (Free Bridge Promenade) between Darden Towe Park and Free Bridge, providing a unique opportunity to further enhance the river corridor while improving upon the bicycle/pedestrian connectivity in the area.
 Little-trafficked Free Bridge Lane has been closed to vehicles and reimagined as a “green street” that creates a protected space for unstructured recreation in a natural environment.
 It also integrates elements of stormwater management to reduce runoff.
+The project is nearing the end of it's one year operation as a temporary closure.
+To show your support for permanently closing Free Bridge Lane and making the Promenade a permanent feature, please go to a petition created by the Piedmont Environmental Council.

 Project scope: Gates have been installed on Free Bridge Lane to eliminate through traffic.
 Next steps are to add parking and signage, and additional amenities such as benches and and temporary activity zones.
 Additionally, safety improvements are needed at the adjoining underpass at Free Bridge, which connects the Promenade with Old Mill Trail.